todthomson/intro-to-linux-dotnetcore-docker/Part3.md

 ![10-view-source](Part3/10-view-source.png)

 Superb!
-The world of .NET Core on Ubuntu Linux is now open to us...
+The world of .NET Core on Ubuntu Linux is now open to you...

 ## _All right stop, collaborate and listen!_